SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ===

 Add a section where you can list collaborators to the README.md file.
 Our aim is to let your collaborators update this list with their own name, so only include yourself.
 You can use any text editor, and RStudio's is quite handy.

 ~~~
 ## Collaborators

-- {{ site.example.name }}
+- {{ site.data.lesson.example.name }}
 ~~~
 {:.text-document.no-eval title="README.md"}